Credit card safety

 - Avoid giving out your credit card information.
 Only give your credit card number or other sensitive information on calls you initiate.
 Not only that, when you call your credit card issuer's customer service, use the number on the back of your credit card.
 Don't return calls to a phone number left on your answering machine or sent to you in an email or text message.
 It's hard to be sure a scammer hasn't left a fake number for you to call.

-- Place your credit cards in a purse or wallet close to your body where it can't easily be snatched away.
+- Place your credit cards in a purse or wallet close to your body where they can't easily be snatched away.

 - Don't give your credit card number to anyone who calls you requesting the number.
 Credit card thieves have been known to pose as credit card issuers and other businesses to trick you into giving out your credit card number.